House GOP tactic to end Louisiana coronavirus restrictions is unconstitutional, judge rules

 Landry, a Republican who is frequently at odds with Edwards, had described the hearing as about “upholding the very fabric of our Louisiana Constitution” and keeping in place checks on the governor.

-When Schexnayder delivered the petition to the governor in late October, it did include a majority of House members--only three Republicans refused to sign it--but not any members of the Senate.
-Senate President Page Cortez has said there is little appetite in the upper chamber to do a similar petition ordering the governor to revoke all his virus rules.
+When Schexnayder delivered the petition to the governor in late October, it did include a majority of House members -- only three Republicans refused to sign it -- but not any members of the Senate.
+Senate President Page Cortez, R-Lafayette, has said there is little appetite in the upper chamber to do a similar petition ordering the governor to revoke all his virus rules.

 "It is problematic when a judge rewrites the law from the bench," Landry said.
 "That seems to be occurring more and more and adds to the current turmoil we find our country in.
 This case and its outcome affects all Louisiana citizens, their livelihoods and their safety."